ds5678/ModComponent/docs/Food-Component-Documentation.md

 *float*<br/>
 How much 'Rest' is restored/drained immediately after consuming the item.
 Represents change in percentage points.
 Negative values drain rest, positive values restore rest.

-## RestFactor
-*float*<br/>
-**This parameter is not used in the current version of ModComponent.
-Now this value is fixed at 0.5.**<br>
-Factor for scaling how fast 'Rest' is drained after the item was consumed.
-Values below 1 drain less 'Rest' than normal, values above 1 drain more 'Rest' than normal.
-Applies to standing, sprinting, ...

 ## RestFactorMinutes
 *int*<br/>
 Amount of in-game minutes the 'RestFactor' will be applied.